MicrosoftDocs/dynamics365smb-docs/financials/finance-payment-tolerance-and-payment-discount-tolerance.md

 - Payment Discount Grace Period: 5D
 - Max Payment Tolerance: 5

-For scenarios with alternative A or B, these represent the following:
+Scenarios with alternative A or B represent the following:

-- A In this case, the payment discount tolerance warning has been turned off OR the user has the warning on and has selected to allow the late payment discount (Post the Balance as Payment Tolerance).
+- **A** In this case, the payment discount tolerance warning has been turned off OR the user has the warning on and has selected to allow the late payment discount (Post the Balance as Payment Tolerance).
-- B In this case, the user has the warning on and has selected not to allow the late payment discount (Leave the Balance as Remaining Amount).
+- **B** In this case, the user has the warning on and has selected not to allow the late payment discount (Leave the Balance as Remaining Amount).

 |—|Inv.|Pmt.
 Disc.|Max<br /><br /> Pmt.
 Tol.|Pmt.
 Disc.
 Date|Pmt.
 Disc.
 Tol.
 Date|Payment Date|Pmt.|Tolerance Type|All Entries closed|Pmt.
 Disc.
 Tol. <br /> GL/CL|Pmt.<br /><br /> Tol.<br /><br /> G/L|
 |-------|----------|----------------|-----------------------|---------------------|--------------------------|------------------|----------|--------------------|------------------------|------------------------------|----------------------------|